Statistically consistent and computationally efficient inference of ancestral DNA sequences in the TKF91 model under dense taxon sampling: Definitions and main results

 If there is more than one choice, pick one uniformly at random.

 \end{itemize}

 \end{itemize}

 \paragraph{Statement of results} Finally, our main claim is Theorem~\ref{thm:consistent} below, which asserts that the root estimator we just described provides a consistent root estimator in the sense of Definition \ref{Def:Consistent}.
+Recall the sequence space $\mathcal{S}$ defined in \eqref{S}. \begin{theorem} Suppose $\{T^k\}_k$ satisfies Assumption \ref{A:T^k}.
+Let $(s_k)_k$ be any sequence such that $s_k > 0$ and $s_k \downarrow 0$ as $k \to +\infty$, and let $F_k:=F_{k,s_k}$ be as defined in~\eqref{Def:F^M_k}.
+Then $\{F_k\}_k$ is a sequence of {\it consistent} root estimators for $\{T^k\}_k$. \end{theorem} In the more general context of continuous-time countable-space Markov chains on bounded-height nested trees~\cite{MR3814241}, consistent root estimators were shown to exist under the big bang condition of Assumption~\ref{A:T^k} when, \emph{in addition}, the edge process satisfies initial-state identifiability, i.e., the state of the process at time $0$ is uniquely determined by the distribution of the state at any time $t > 0$.
+(In fact, these conditions are essentially necessary; see~\cite{MR3814241} for details.)
+Moreover, reversibility of the TKF91 process together with an observation of~\cite{MR3814241} implies that the TKF91 process does indeed satisfy initial-state identifiability.

-Recall the sequence space $\mathcal{S}$ defined in \eqref{S}. \begin{theorem}[Consistent root reconstruction] Suppose $\{T^k\}_k$ satisfies Assumption \ref{A:T^k}.
-Then $\{F_k\}_k$ defined in~\eqref{Def:F^M_k} is a sequence of {\it consistent} root estimators for $\{T^k\}_k$. \end{theorem} Our main novel contribution lies in Step 3 above, which is based on the derivation of explicit formulas to invert the mapping from the root sequence to the distribution of the leaf sequences.
-(In statistics, this is known as an identifiability result.)
+In that sense, Theorem~\ref{thm:consistent} is not new.
+However, the root estimators implicit in~\cite{MR3814241} have a major drawback from an algorithmic point of view.
+They rely on the computation of the total variation distance between the leaf distributions conditioned on different root states---and we are not aware of a tractable way to do these computations in the TKF91 model.
+In our main contribution, we give explicit root estimators that are statistically consistent under Assumption~\ref{A:T^k}.
+Specifically, our main novel contribution lies in Step 3 above, which is based on the derivation of explicit formulas to invert the mapping from the root sequence to the distribution of the leaf sequences.
+Moreover our estimator is computationally efficient in that the number of arithmetic operations needed scales like a polynomial of the total input sequence length.
 See Section~\ref{S:ideas} for an overview.

-We also derive a quantitative error bound. \begin{theorem}[Error bound] Suppose $\{T^k\}_k$ satisfies Assumption~\ref{A:T^k} and $\{F_k\}_k$ are the root estimators described in~\eqref{Def:F^M_k}.
+In a second novel contribution, we also derive a quantitative error bound.
+Throughout this paper, we let $\P^{\vec{x}}$ be the probability measure when the root state is $\vec{x}$.
+If the root state is chosen according to a distribution $\Pi$, then we denote the probability measure by $\P^{\Pi}$.
+Finally, we denote by $\P_M$ the conditional probability measure for the event that the root state has length $M$. \begin{theorem}[Error bound] Suppose $\{T^k\}_k$ satisfies Assumption~\ref{A:T^k} and $\{F_{k,s}\}_k$ are the root estimators described in~\eqref{Def:F^M_k}.
 Then, for any $\epsilon\in (0,\infty)$, there exist positive constants $\{C_i\}_{i=1}^3$ such that

 for all $s\in (0,h^*/2]$ and $k\geq 1$. \end{theorem}